ExxonMobil Tower

 ExxonMobil Tower (Malay: Menara ExxonMobil) formerly known as Menara Esso is a skyscraper located in the Kuala Lumpur City Centre of Kuala Lumpur, Malaysia.
 The building currently is the headquarters of ExxonMobil Malaysia.

-It is the first building to complete in the Kuala Lumpur City Centre development before KLCC Park, Suria KLCC, Maxis Tower and Petronas Twin Towers.
+It is the first building to be completed in the Kuala Lumpur City Centre development before KLCC Park, Suria KLCC, Maxis Tower and Petronas Twin Towers.

-The 126 m, 30-storey tower is a rectangular shaped building, with a virtually column free interior.
+The 126 m, 30-storey tower is a rectangular-shaped building, with a virtually column free interior.
 For aesthetics, the north and south elevations are set-back at level 5, while the north elevation facing the public park is further set-back at levels 22 and 26.

 The soft landscaping at Menara ExxonMobil also includes a semi-private garden which leads into the 20-hectare KLCC Park.